Wood Street railway station: Engine shed

 There was an engine shed located just north of Wood Street which was a sub-shed of Stratford TMD and was built in 1878.
 The engine shed was a two road affair with space for 6 tank locomotives – there was also a short siding for coal wagons.
 An additional siding was added c1934.
 By the 1950s the staff complement was 36 drivers, 36 Firemen and six Passed Cleaners although recruitment for what was a hard dirty job became more difficult during that decade.

 On 1 January 1922 the allocation consisted of three GER Class M15 2-4-2Ts (later LNER Class F4), two GER Class C72 (later LNER Class J68) and eleven GER Class S56 (later LNER class J69) 0-6-0T engines.

-In later years the main allocation of the shed was tank engines for working suburban services to and from London Liverpool Street and from the 1920s the allocation was exclusively the LNE N7 0-6-2T locomotives.
+In later years the main allocation of the shed was tank engines for working suburban services to and from London Liverpool Street and from the 1920s the allocation was exclusively the LNER N7 0-6-2T locomotives.

 The shed was closed in 1960 when the line was electrified.

 Services

-Trains are operated by London Overground.
+Trains are operated as part of the Weaver line of the London Overground.

 The typical off-peak weekday service pattern is: